Physics-50/Module-1/docs/week3.md

 Before you begin taking data, there are two principles that we would like to introduce: **"real-time data visualization"** and **"iterative experimental design"**.
 In taking experimental data, we don't want to just blindly follow the procedure laid out in the experimental design.
 We need to ensure the data we are taking is reasonable and that our conclusions are well-founded and impactful.
 One way to ensure the data is reasonable is to have some real-time visualization set up ("plotting as you go").
 That way we can see our data as we are taking it, and adapt based on any new information.

 *Warning* When "plotting as we go" we don't want to make a real-time decision that incorrectly shapes our conclusions.
 For example, suppose we had made a plan to take 10 data points based on our exploratory measurements.
 But in taking the first 3 data points we notice a small sample standard deviation and that if we just stop taking data now, we end up with a reasonable conclusion.
 If we stop our hypothesis testing based on whether or not the data gives us the answer we are looking for, then we might draw INCORRECT conclusions based on the spread of just a few data points [explained here](https://replicationindex.com/2015/01/24/questionable-research-practices-definition-detect-and-recommendations-for-better-practices/){:target="_blank"}.
-If this puzzles you, you might look back to the discussion of [random uncertainty](uncertainty-introduction#random-uncertainty).
+If this puzzles you, you might look back to the discussion of [random uncertainty](uncertainty-introduction#random-uncertainty){:target="_blank"}.
 Related concerns are also raised [here](https://www.explainxkcd.com/wiki/index.php/882:_Significant){:target="_blank"}.

 To provide some separation between our experimental decisions and our hypothesis testing, we will iterate on our experimental design.
 It's okay to change your plan if it turned out to be a bad one.
 But we want to provide some justification for any changes we make to our initial plan.
 Here we will provide more details about the two principles we will employ this week, **"real-time data visualization"** and **"iterative experimental design"**.
 We encourage you to refer back to them as you undertake your detailed data collection.